Aakankshas90/QTL_Heterosis_Bjuncea_PhD/README.md

 * These scripts are archived research workflows developed during my doctoral research and are preserved primarily for documentation and reproducibility purposes.
 * Many scripts contain hard-coded local file paths and dataset-specific parameters reflecting the original computational environment used during the PhD work.
-* The repository is intended to document the analytical methods and workflows used in the published research rather than serve as a packaged software pipeline.
+* The repository is intended to document the analytical methods and workflows used in the published research only.

 ---